 The following figure shows an example of using the Low Level VIs (highlighted) to open a reference to the user button, read the button value, and display the value by using a Boolean indicator.

-The LabVIEW FPGA I/O nodes provide the lowest level of access to the control I/O and offers the highest degree of flexibility and performance.
+The LabVIEW FPGA I/O nodes provide the lowest level of access to the control I/O and offer the highest degree of flexibility and performance.

 The following figures show a LabVIEW FPGA application which reads values from the user button.
 The FPGA Main Default VI uses the FPGA I/O Node (highlighted) to write the values of the user button to the DI.BTN control.
 The RT Main VI uses the Read/Write Control method (highlighted) to read the value from the DI.BTN control and display it in the Button Value indicator.

 Refer to Getting Started With LabVIEW FPGA for a series of videos that help you get started with building a LabVIEW FPGA application.
-Find detailed information about each of these FPGA I/O nodes in the LabVIEW Help.
+Refer to the LabVIEW Help for more information about these FPGA I/O.